yalmip/yalmip.github.io/_posts/2011-02-09-Strictly-feasible-sum-of-squares.md

    1.2738e-007
 ````

-For the default case when the kernel model is used, the fourth argument from [solvesos], the residuals from the equality constraints, have to be involved in the analysis, see [Löfberg 2009].
+For the default case when the kernel model is used, the fourth argument from [solvesos](/command/solvesos), the residuals from the equality constraints, have to be involved in the analysis, see [Löfberg 2009].

 Note that this whole discussion here only is relevant if you absolutely have to have a true numerical certificate.
 In most cases, if the solver finishes without any complaints and the solution is slightly infeasible, it is up to your discretion to judge if it can be used anyway.